Shipping to the UAE

 In order to legally work in the UAE, expats will need to obtain a residence visa sponsorship for employment.

 Most expats will be moving to the UAE under the condition of an already established residency visa, either through employment sponsorship or family member sponsorship.
-Without this document, it’s difficult to accomplish anything in the UAE.
+Without this document, it will be almost impossible to accomplish anything in the UAE.

 Visit the following web sites for a more comprehensive information for obtaining a UAE work visa: